claucece/claucece.github.io/_posts/2020-06-05-programming-language-design-and-compilers.md

 the conferences that seem like a must to attend:

 * **History of Programming Languages (HOPL)** [\[10\]](#references).
-It's fourth edition is happening on 2021, and it is must to attend.
+It's fourth edition is happening on 2021, and it is a MUST to attend.
   It is also very nice to check the papers presented over the past editions.
 * **ACM SIGPLAN Symposium on Principles of Programming Languages (POPL)** [\[11\]](#references).
   A conference to discuss aspects of programming languages.